revaturelabs/interviewquestions/InterviewSpecificQuestions/CoreJava/JavaBasics.md

  `public static void main(String[] args)` -  main method is the e**ntry point of any java program**

-- `public` is an access specifier of the main method.
-It must be `public` so that java runtime can execute this method.
+- `public` is an access specifier of the main method.It must be `public` so that java runtime can execute this method.
-- `static` is non-access modifier.
-When java runtime starts, there is no object of the class present.
-That’s why the main method must be static so that JVM can load the class into memory and call the main method.
+- `static` is non-access modifier.When java runtime starts, there is no object of the class present.That’s why the main method must be static so that JVM can load the class into memory and call the main method.
 - `void`is a return type, means main method not going to return anything.
 - `main` is a method name
-- `String[] args` - Java main method accepts a single argument of type String array.
-This is also called as java command line arguments.
+- `String[] args` - Java main method accepts a single argument of type String array.This is also called as java command line arguments.

 </blockquote>
 </details>

 ---

-17. What happens if you don’t make the main method static?
+17.What happens if you don’t make the main method static?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)